-Whereas the outgoing model featured soft lines and an upright greenhouse, the new Forester boasts a sportier and more angular appearance thanks to details such a swept-back windshield and narrowed, almost angry-looking headlights.
+Whereas the last-generation model featured soft lines and an upright greenhouse, the new Forester boasts a sportier and more angular appearance thanks to details such a swept-back windshield and narrowed, almost angry-looking headlights.
 Gone is the hood scoop that was a hallmark of turbocharged Subarus for decades, replaced with an aggressively flared front fascia in forced-induction models.

 Though its exterior dimensions increased only incrementally, the redesigned crossover's interior space is up noticeably thanks to a few clever packaging techniques.
 For example, the rear seats are only one inch further back from the front seats than before, but Subaru was able to create an additional three inches of rear legroom by raising the rear seat slightly.

 Additionally, Subaru was able to take advantage of the new Forester's greater overall height by packaging more of the all-wheel-drive system under the interior floor, resulting in less driveline intrusion and more passenger foot space.
 Cargo room, already a strong suit of the last model, is also up - fold down the rear seats, and the Forester offers an impressive 74.6 cubic inches of space, a gain of six cubes.

 Up front, the Forester's interior is marked by a dashboard that's quite similar to that of Subaru's Impreza model.
 It's more restrained than the swoopy, flowing unit found in the old Forester, and material quality is now up to class-competitive levels thanks to better-grained plastics and more soft-touch materials.
 Climate and entertainment controls remain well-placed and user-friendly.

 Navigation-equipped Forester models benefit from Subaru's new Starlink infotainment system, which feature smartphone app integration through the display screen in the center stack.